youknowitskyle/Berryessa-App-temp/README.md

-﻿This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Project Dependencies